 \textbf{Partitioning (Line 4).} When the number of uncertain documents exceeds the reranker's capacity $m$, we partition the candidate set $\mathcal{C}$ into equally sized groups.
 We first sort $\mathcal{C}$ in descending order of $\mu_i$, resulting in $[D_{\pi_1}, \dots, D_{\pi_{|\mathcal{C}|}}]$, where $\mu_{\pi_1} \geq \dots \geq \mu_{\pi_{|\mathcal{C}|}}$.
 Then, we partition $\mathcal{C}$ into disjoint ordered lists $\mathcal{B}_j = [D_{\pi_i} \mid i \in [(j-1) \cdot m,\ \min(j \cdot m,\ |\mathcal{C}|))]$, where $j = 1, \dots, \lceil |\mathcal{C}| / m \rceil$.
 Comparing documents with similar relevance scores yields higher information gain, as their relative order is more uncertain.
 We report random partitioning strategies in ablation experiments.

-\textbf{Score refinement (Line 5).} Each group $\mathcal{B}_j$ is passed to the reranker $g$, and resulting rankings update TrueSkill parameters.
+\textbf{Score refinement (Line 5).} Each group $\mathcal{B}_j$ is passed to the reranker $g$, and the resulting rankings update TrueSkill parameters.
 Each outcome is interpreted as a multiplayer game among documents in $\mathcal{B}_j$, where each document is assigned a rank based on its position in the reranked list.
 We apply the TrueSkill update using listwise ranking as input, using a uniform monotonic ranking score (e.g., rank-based weights) to drive the update.
 Documents ranked higher than expected receive an increased $\mu_i$, while those ranked lower experience a decreased $\mu_i$.
 The magnitude reflects how surprising the outcome is relative to prior beliefs.
 This iterative process gradually sharpens the model's belief in document relevance.